 While it’s true that you’ll make time for what’s important to you, it really is hard when your list of important things is a mile long.
 I like to efficiently multi-task (note: not all multi-tasking is efficient) while listening to audiobooks.
 While I’m doing a chore that takes no brain power like cooking, laundry, dishes, cleaning, or organizing, I love getting lost in a good book.

 Do you commute?
 Do you exercise?
+Do you clean your house?
 You can kill two birds with one stone by listening to a book while you drive or work out.

 Audiobooks are great for kids too!

 In fact, in our family audiobooks are the secret to serenity on any car trip.
-Of course they’re great for road trips, but for us who live out in the boonies, going to church or the grocery store may as well be a road trip.
-All that time in the car is great for whining, whistling, wrestling and generally annoying your fellow passengers.
+Of course they’re great for road trips, but for people who live in the boonies, going to church or the grocery store may as well be a road trip (we’re not quite in the boonies anymore, but we still dive a lot).
+All that time in the car is great for whining, whistling, wrestling, and generally annoying your fellow passengers.

 The best part is that audiobooks don’t even have to cost you anything!
-Here are four great ways to get audiobooks for free!
+Here are five great ways to get audiobooks for free!

-1- Check the CDs (or cassettes) out from the library
+1- Check the CDs out from the library

 Your local public library has audio books on CD (or even cassette) that you can check out.
 If you’ve never looked at the audio book section, you might be surprised at how big it is.
 Our library has a whole section of kids audio books.
 Recently we have been checking out a few books each time we visit the library.

 Just like other library materials, you can look up the exact title you want or you can browse in person or online.
-When I browse I always find titles I’m interested in that I never would have thought to look for.
-When you’re searching the catalog online, you can also filter by the type of media.
+When I browse in person I always find titles I’m interested in that I never would have thought to look for.
+When you’re searching the catalog online, you can also filter by the type of media, so you can narrow your search down to audiobooks.

-2- Check out the digital audio books from your library’s partner
+2- Check out the digital audio books on Libby

 Did you know your public library has a lot more available than what you see on the shelves?
 If you haven’t been to your library’s website recently, you’re missing out on some hidden treasures.

 Libraries partner with digital book providers to make them available to library card holders.
-Over 30,ooo libraries use OverDrive, which gives you access to literally millions of titles, including thousands of audiobooks.
+Over 90% of libraries in North America use OverDrive, which gives you access to literally millions of titles, including thousands of audiobooks.
 Even though the books are digital, your library has a limited number of licenses, so you sometimes have to wait for a title to become available, just like you would reserve a book at the library.

-To check out a digital audiobook, you’ll need to also download a free app to play the book.
 When your checkout period ends, the book will disappear.
-The best part is you don’t have to worry about losing or damaging the library’s resources or paying any late fees.
+The best part is you don’t have to worry about losing or damaging the library’s resources or paying any late fees!
 And since the file disappears when your time runs out, you don’t have to worry about your device’s storage space being bogged down with audio book files.

 3- Download books from librivox.org